Many people experience upper back pain at some point in their lives, whether as a result of intense exercise, poor

 Many people believe large breasts are a cause for upper back pain in women.
 The theory is that the breasts’ weight strains the ligaments and muscles in the back, resulting in discomfort.

 This appears to be a logical connection, though upper back pain is a common condition anyone can experience — regardless of sex or breast size.
 So, what does the research say?

 The relationship between large breasts and upper back pain appears to be somewhat more complex involving multiple other factors.
 However, a limited amount of research has demonstrated what appears to be a link between large breasts and upper back pain.

-This supports the claim it’s likely that other factors, like a higher body weight or pinched nerve, are the primary contributors to upper back pain.
+This supports the claim that it’s likely that other factors, like higher body weight or a pinched nerve, are additional primary contributors to upper back pain.

 There are a number of causes of upper back pain.
 They include: